Domains

 Configure the DNS to point to your server

-Your server includes a system that automatically checks if your domain is pointing correctly to your server.
-If it is, the system will proceed with the creation of all the necessary configurations.
 To find out if the domain activation and configuration process has been successfully completed, check the Web Server icon on the View Domains page.
-If the icon is in green (Activated) the configuration to be able to create a web has been carried out satisfactorily.
+If the icon is green (Activated) the configuration to be able to create a website has been carried out successfully.

 Web server enabled